-CHANDIGARH: Amidst the ongoing drive to make Punjab a crime-free state launched on the directions of Chief Minister Bhagwant Singh Mann, Punjab Police have solved the blind murder case of a Scrap dealer in Baltana with the arrest of a prime accused after a brief encounter took place backside of Hotel Clarks Inn in Baltana, said Director General of Police (DGP) Punjab Gaurav Yadav here on Friday.
+Amidst the ongoing campaign to make Punjab a safe and secure state as per the directions of Chief Minister Bhagwant Singh Mann, Punjab Police have busted an Interstate Arms smuggling gang with the arrest of its three members from the area of Fatehgarh Churrian in Batala, said Director General of Police Gaurav Yadav here on Sunday.

 Those arrested have been identified as Anmol Singh of village Thetharke in Batala, Karandeep Masih of village Gurchak in Batala and Jagroop Singh in Shahpur Jajan in Batala.
 Police teams have also recovered 11 pistols— including six .32 bore pistols and five .30 bore pistols— along with magazines and 15 live cartridges, Rs 2 lakhs cash and one Splendour Motorcycle bearing registration number PB18P5023.